 If you are looking at your progress every two weeks, you can adjust in plenty of time.

 A marketing plan with actionable details helps the busy small business owner take control of their day to day marketing activities.
 Without a plan, marketing, especially online with its rapidly changing landscape, can be overwhelming and discouraging.
-Breaking up your marketing into manageable pieces can ensure you make progress towards achieving your goals.
+Breaking up your marketing into manageable pieces and reviewing the results quarterly can ensure you stay on track to achieve your goals.